What Age Range Is Trunki For? Here Is My Research!

 There is a Trunki tidy bag which is easy to carry and can be fit inside of the Trunki.
 These are great for taking activities on a plane or car ride that makes it easy to access for your child.
 A good backpack with a full Trunki has seemed to suit most Trunki users.

 Trunki has released a piece of luggage, which is a comfortable seat for adults.
 This can help in making waiting in those long travel lines bearable.
 Unfortunately, they don't come in the adorable designs which the Trunki do, but it'll still ease your flying pains.

-There are a few tips beyond using a Trunki that might make traveling with children even more efficient.
+There are a few tips beyond using a Trunki (Amazon link) that might make traveling with children even more efficient.